 Few things say ‘fresh start’ as much as a new calendar.
 I like a month-at-a-glance feature and used a DayTimer for years and then switched to an ARC Planner.
 I’ve been hearing about Passion Planner and Panda Planner.
 What do you use?

 Speaking of calendars, I do record the “good stuff.”
 When achievements, compliments, fun outings and special events happen, I jot them down.
 That way I can look back on the year and remember things that fed my soul.
-What fed your should this year?
+What fed your soul this year?

 What would you like to see more of from LiveBest to help you live even better?
 Leave a note in the comments below.